LivDreyer/CSS24_ProjectB/content/data-description.md

 | ...           | ...                   | ...                                               | ...        | ...       |
 | Pitbull       | 0TnOYISbd1XYRBk9myaseg | ['dance pop', 'miami hip hop', 'pop']             | 80         | 10,383,655|

-We are only using the top 4250 artists from the dataset due to the rate limit of the Spotify API, which will be introduced in the next section.

 # Spotify API
 - Spotify API general info, incl. rate limit free version, owner, rights etc.

-Taking our starting point in the "US Top 10K Artists and Their Popular Songs"-dataset, we query the Spotify API a multitude of times to construct the dataset for our network analysis and textual analysis.
-Using the Artists from the Kaggle dataset to collect their top 10 most popular tracks on Spotify, we find their collaborations.
-We then query the Spotify API for the top 10 tracks of the featured artists to find their possible collaborations.
-While its possible to expand our dataset to include more artists, we will cap the dataset at the 4250 artists collected from the Kaggle dataset (iteration 1) and the artists featured on their top 10 tracks (iteration 2) totalling around 14000 artists in total.
-This is largely due to the rate limit of the Spotify API and the scope of this project.
-This means that artists featured on songs by artists found in the second iteration who are not already a part of either iteration 1 or 2 will not be included in the dataset.
+We iteratively query the Spotify API to construct our dataset for network and textual analyses.
+Beginning with the Kaggle dataset, we collect the top 10 most popular tracks for each artist on Spotify.
+We then utilize this information to identify collaborations and query the Spotify API for the top 10 tracks of featured artists.
+Due to the API rate limit and project scope, we cap our dataset at approximately 14,000 artists, comprising the initial 4250 artists and those featured on their top tracks.
 This is visualized in Figure 2.

 {{< figure src="/images/FP-explainer.png" width="700" alt="explainer" class="center" >}}
 <p style="text-align: center;">Figure 2: Visual representation of data collected from the Spotify API.</p>

-Our dataset resulting from querying the Spotify API now consists of 14888 rows.
-Each row represents an artist, and has the following important attributes: *Main Artist*, *Names of Top 10 Songs*, *Main Artist ID*, *Genres associated with Main Artist*, *Popularity*, *Followers*.
+Our dataset resulting from querying the Spotify API now consists of 14,888 rows.
+Each row represents an artist with the following important attributes: *Main Artist*, *Names of Top 10 Songs*, *Main Artist ID*, *Genres associated with Main Artist*, *Popularity*, *Followers*.

 ### Artist Information